 Day 6: Through the Geirangerfjord to Molde.

-In the course of today's stage we use a total of three ferry connections, whereby the one-hour trip through the Geirangerfjord, which is a UNESCO World Natural Heritage Site, is the absolute highlight of the day.
-Today's destination is the Rica Seilet Hotel in the harbour town of Molde, famous for its unique architecture and fantastic views over the Romsdal Alps.
+In the course of today's stage, we use a total of three ferry connections, whereby the one-hour trip through the Geirangerfjord, which is a UNESCO World Natural Heritage Site, is the absolute highlight of the day.
+Today's destination is the Rica Seilet Hotel in the harbor town of Molde, famous for its unique architecture and fantastic views over the Romsdal Alps.

 Day 7: Rest day.

 Molde lends itself very well to a rest day, which is why we spend two nights at the Rica Seilet Hotel.
 As the saying goes, you rest, you rust, so a visit to the Romsdal Museum or a hike up Varden, from where you can enjoy a magnificent view of Molde and the Romsdal Alps, is a good option.

 If you would also like to take a short tour on a rest day, we offer a short (approx. 150 km) round trip along the "Atlantic Road" with a visit to the fishing village of Bud.

 On this day we take two of the most beautiful and most famous routes of Norway under our wheels.
 First, we ride over the Trollstigen before we enjoy the breathtaking view from Eagle Road down to the Geirangerfjord.
 No less impressive is the view from the 1495 meter high Dalsnibba, which we reach via a seven-kilometer toll road.